 Our comments section and Swedish forum are moderated on a daily basis.

-The moderators and administrators are volunteers, freelancers or employees, as noted below and on their linked author pages.
+The moderators and administrators are volunteers, freelancers, or employees, as noted below and on their linked author pages.
 For qualifications see the links under the names below.
-Unless otherwise noted, their main qualification is personal experience with eating a low-carb diet, with some experience coaching others in this.
+Unless otherwise noted, their main qualification is a personal experience with eating a low-carb diet, with some experience coaching others in this.
 They all use their real names.

 List of moderators

-The moderators, commentors and forum members are not health professionals.
+The moderators, commenters, and forum members are not health professionals.
 If otherwise, it must be stated.
 If a health professional gives medical information as a platform user, his status as a medical professional must be identified.

 The moderators reserve the right to delete any messages deemed to be inappropriate or to violate these rules, without notifying the author.

 The information provided on Diet Doctor, including in the comments section or Swedish forum, is designed to support, not replace, the direct relationship between patients and health professionals.

 We remind you that any message can be read, used, reproduced and cited by all.